kitar/laravel-dynamodb/README.md

 I started trying to make simple QueryBuilder because:

 - I want to use DynamoDB with Laravel. (e.g., authenticate with custom user provider)
-- I don't want to extend Eloquent because DynamoDB looks quite different from relational databases.
+- I don't want to extend Eloquent Query Builder because DynamoDB looks quite different from relational databases.
 - I want to use a simple API which doesn't need to worry about cumbersome things like manually handling Expression Attributes.
 - I'm longing for [jessengers/laravel-mongodb](https://github.com/jenssegers/laravel-mongodb).
 What if we have that for DynamoDB?

-There's no Model for DynamoDB at this time, but I might add it if there's a good design idea.

 ## Installation